landifrancesco/CheapChat/README.md

 Do **not** assume a free service is private.
 Do **not** assume your prompts or uploaded files will never be retained.
 Do **not** send sensitive personal, financial, legal, medical, or confidential work information unless you understand the provider's policy and are comfortable with the risk.

-## Publishing and safety notes
-Before publishing or sharing the repository:
-- do **not** commit a real `.env`
-- rotate any secrets that were previously stored in `.env`
-- do not commit build artifacts like `.next/`
-- do not commit dependency folders like `node_modules/`
-- do not commit local hosting metadata such as `.vercel/`

-## Project boundaries
-CheapChat is a strong fit for:
-- personal use
-- hobby self-hosting
-- low-cost AI experimentation
-- custom private chat setups

-CheapChat is not positioned for:
-- enterprise teams
-- strict compliance environments
-- large-scale multi-user deployments
-- advanced auth and permission systems

-## Repository hygiene checklist
-A clean repo for this project should contain:
-- source code
-- docs
-- Prisma schema
-- deployment config
-- `.env.example`

-A clean repo should not contain:
-- real secrets
-- `node_modules/`
-- `.next/`
-- `.vercel/`
-- temporary build outputs

 ## OpenClaw note
 This repository was cleaned up and prepared for publication with help from OpenClaw, including documentation improvements, screenshot integration, removal of obvious embedded secrets from the prepared copy, and general repo cleanup.